aaatipamula-work/notes/topics/languages/latex.md

 | Arc Secant | `\arcsec` |
 | Arc Secant | `\arcsec` |

-> *NOTE: Groupings can be nested, and put after an operation to specify that they belong to that operation
+> *NOTE: Groupings can be nested and put after an operation to specify that they belong to that operation
 >
 > e.g. `x^{3ex}` would put the `3ex` in the exponent.